outr/scribe/README.md

 The second logging call will share the same `Logger` instance as it is derived from the class name.
 This makes it very easy to configure and log explicitly to types without a lot of extra boilerplate or hassle.

-## The Old Way ##
+## Classic Mix-In Logging ##

-Though probably less useful, you can still utilize the `Logging` mix-in to add logging support to your class like most other frameworks do:
+Scribe also supports a more classic style of logging via mix-in of the `Logging` trait:

 ```scala
 import scribe.Logging